jim-easterbrook/Photini/README.rst

    "It doesn't try to be an all-singing, all-dancing image management powerhouse - it just lets you add information to photos, quickly and easily."

    -- `Linux Format <http://www.linuxformat.com/>`_ magazine, January 2013

+Why is it called Photini?
+Read my `blog post <http://jim-jotting.blogspot.co.uk/2012/10/photini-whats-in-name.html>`_ on how I chose a name.

 Features
 --------